 In some cases, this could create a dull site.
 In the past – where clipart was the only option – it did.
-But nowadays, icons don’t need to be boring, in fact they can be part of a really contemporary and sleek look.
+But nowadays, icons don’t need to be boring.
+In fact, they can be part of a really contemporary and sleek look.

 There are hundreds of places online, like the Noun Project, where you can download them for free, adding them to your site to provide greater support for the user.

 It may be that you want to go further and build your whole site in this way.
-This turly engaging website template uses strong, almost cartoon-like icons to make it clear to the users what each section does.
+This truly engaging website template uses strong, almost cartoon-like icons to make it clear to the users what each section does.
 It also shows that accessible sites don’t need to be boring.

 Freedom to Choose